spinnaker/spinnaker.io/content/en/docs/reference/halyard/custom.md

----
-title: "Component Configuration"
-description: In addition to Halyard, you can also create custom profiles and service settings for Spinnaker services.
----

 While Halyard handles the majority of Spinnaker configuration, there will always be feature flags and properties either too new or niche to be supported by Halyard.
 Furthermore, some users will be more comfortable forgoing Halyard's